plut/ConstructiveGeometry.jl/docs/src/meshing.md

 the `symmetry` parameter allows forcing the number of vertices of a circle to be a multiple of a defined value
 (by rounding up, if needed, to a multiple of `symmetry`).

+This parameter currently has no effect on spheres (this is on the to-do list).

 # Mesh types and orientation